Digestive Health: 7 Ways to Balanced Enzymes

 This soothing nectar is unique for its strong enzymatic properties.
 Unlike other raw honeys, Manuka Honey has long time been treasured as a healing remedy to boost energy, soothe indigestion and treat wounds.
 Many of its scientifically proven immune supporting and protective properties stem from its powerful enzyme content.
-Because less than 1% of this beautiful honey contains active enzymes, It is important to find a source like Synergy Healing Honey that is carefully handled and regularly tested for potency.
+Because less than 1% of this beautiful honey contains active enzymes, It is important to find a source like Wedderspoon Manuka Honey that is carefully handled and regularly tested for potency.
 Oh, and did I mention that a spoonful of this drippy golden sweetness is simply delicious?

 Correct Magnesium Deficiency